 6) Hasleo Backup Suite Free

-Hasleo Backup Suite Free is a powerful yet free-to-use Windows PC backup solution, one which is ideal for anyone seeking to make file or disk image backups with the minimal of fuss and with zero upfront cost.
+Hasleo Backup Suite Free is a powerful yet free-to-use Windows PC backup solution, one which is ideal for anyone seeking to make file or disk image backups with minimal fuss and zero upfront investment.

-As mentioned, the core backup functionality includes support for making highly configurable file-level backups alongside support for disk, partition and full system image-based backups which provide enhanced data protection.
-Furthermore, support for automated scheduling, strong AES 256-bit encryption, file filtering, disk partition editing plus support for specified or original restore locations help reaffirm that Hasleo have delivered a powerful free backup solution.
+The core backup functionality includes support for making highly configurable file-level backups alongside support for disk, partition and full system image-based backups providing enhanced data protection.
+Furthermore, support for automated backup scheduling, strong AES 256-bit encryption, file filtering, disk partition editing plus specified restore locations help reaffirm that Hasleo have delivered a powerful free backup solution.

-Mounting of backup images with a Windows drive letter is also possible within Hasleo Backup Suite allowing users of this free tool even more data recovery choices.
-This includes being able to mount both file-level and disk image backup files and even being able to write data to the drive once mounted (although note that this written data will be lost upon dismounting the drive later on).
+Mounting of image-based backups with a virtual Windows drive letter is also possible within Hasleo Backup Suite allowing users of this free tool even more data recovery choices.
+This includes being able to mount both file-level and disk image backup files and even being able to write data to the drive once mounted (although note that this data will be lost upon dismounting the drive).

 - Automatic scheduling